-What data is held in the NPD for each academic year can be found in the NPD Data Tables Excel spreadsheet.
+What data is held in the NPD for each academic year can be found here.

 1.4.2 The School Census (Ages 2 - 19 plus)

 Pupil level information was first collected in January 2002 as part of the Pupil Level Annual Schools Census (PLASC).
 The School Census replaced the PLASC in 2006 for secondary schools and in 2007 for nursery, primary and special schools.